ogurcan/blockchain/ethereum/local-private-network/contracts/SimpleBidding/README.md

 #### Vendors register themselves

 Now, for each function, we will elaborate the contract code.
-For the `registerVendor` functionality, we add the following: a struct `Vendor` for keeping vendor information, an array of `vendors`, an event which is fired when `VendorRegistered` and the function to `registerVendor()`.
+For the `registerVendor` functionality, we add the following: a struct `Vendor` for keeping vendor information, a mapping from `address` to `Vendor` named `vendors` (it is like a hashtable), an event which is fired when `VendorRegistered` and the function to `registerVendor()`.

 ``` js
     ...